*SPOILER ALERT! *

 “Thank

 you.”
-After rounding the couch, the young queen sat her hip on the cushy arm.
+After rounding the couch, the young queen sat her hip on the cushy armrest.

 Her thoughts went back to the impromptu party in the commissary the night